“Roll me over and set me free,

 —from “Cowboy Song” by Thin Lizzy

 Here at the Buffalo Bill Center of the West we strive to provide fun and educational programs for visitors of all ages.
-One of these programs is our Art in the Garden series, which is free with admission.
-During this program, we provide hands-on activities for kids to enjoy with their families, while creating something they can take home.
+Through our Art in the Garden series from a few summers ago, we provided hands-on activities for kids to enjoy with their families, while creating something they can take home.